 Will the fridge keep my food safely chilled?

 We test fridges to check they will keep your food safely chilled 24/7.
 But room temperatures can vary widely over the course of a day and at different times of the year.
-So we raise the temperature in our test chamber to 32°C and see whether the gel packs inside remain at the required 0-5°C. We then lower the room temperature to a chilly 10°C and re-check the temperature of the gel packs.
+So we raise the temperature in our test chamber to 32°C and see whether the gel packs inside remain safely chilled.
+We then lower the room temperature to a chilly 10°C and recheck the temperature of the gel packs.

 Running a fridge can be pricey – because it’s always switched on you will constantly pay to power it.
 We measure how much energy each fridge uses to keep cool over 24 hours, as well as how much it uses to chill fresh food.
-We then calculate what this will add to your energy bill.
+We then calculate what this is likely to add to your energy bill.